Admissions requirements for MA programs in Psychology- Applied Behavior Analysis:

 - Applicants may transfer in up to 6 graduate credits toward their degree program.
 These transferred courses may not count toward BACB-approved core courses in the ABA program.

-- The Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) are required to be taken within the past five years for Applied Behavior Analysis and Mental Health Counseling programs only.
+- The Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) are required to be taken within the past five years.

 - In extraordinary circumstances, one or more of the above requirements may be waived by the graduate admissions committee.